liquidunderground/total-conversion/docs/storydrafts/01-delfid.md

 ---

-**Dr. Roy Asura**
+**Dr. Roy Asura** [phase 1 boss]
 : Formerly Dr. Fishbart Toyfeller, he took on a secret identity as temporary squad leader of all demons on Weissblatt.
-Having signed a contract to the king of demons out of desperation, he's working to seize control of the Enlightenment Crystal to save the lost soul of his mad brother Patsy.
+Having signed a contract to the king of the underworld out of desperation, he's working to seize control of the Enlightenment Crystal to save the lost soul of his mad brother Patsy.

 [*Appearance*: Glasses&Mustache goldfish in a detachable flying fish bowl propped on top of a tuxedo]

-**Patsy Toyfeller** [Fang replacement]
+**Patsy Toyfeller** [phase 2 boss]
 : Asura's partner in crime.
 Originally an unsuccessful toymaker, Patsy started exhibiting more deranged and clown-inspired behavior as time went on, increasingly drowning Weissblatt in toys possessed by Dr. Asura's demons.
 Few have ever survived a direct encounter with him in this state and fewer have ever seen him without his unicycle.

 [Moves: Unicycle bouncing and an extendable boxing glove]

-**Mara** [Metal Sonic replacement]
+**MARA** ["fake" final boss]
 : A possessed wind-up toy which went rogue and stole the contract to Patsy's soul after he's been defeated.
 Can modulate the speed of it's key to accellerate and fly through the air at certain speeds.

 [*Appearance*: Antrhopomorphic elephant with the face of the buddhist demon Mara]

-[*Moves*: **Elephant drive** which allows Mara to gain speed and glide through the air]
+[*Moves*: **Elephant drive** which allows MARA to gain speed and glide through the air]

-**The king of demons** [Brak replacement]
-: What it says on the tin.
+**The king of the underworld (KOTU)** ["true" final boss] : What it says on the tin.
 Plotted to rid Patsy of his mind to trick Dr. Asura into signing a contract to him and attack the Enlightenment Crystal.
-Disguised himself as *Mara* during the operation to collect the Chakra shards for himself and secure demonic influence over Weissblatt.
+Disguised himself as *MARA* during the operation to collect the Chakra shards for himself and secure demonic influence over Weissblatt.
 After his plot has been uncovered by the heroes, he faces them off in the underworld to save his plan to throw Weissblatt into a new dark age.

 ## Levels/Maps/Worlds/Zones